-In the afternoon, we will take the high-speed train from Huangshan back to Shanghai.
+In the afternoon, we will take the high speed train back Shanghai.

 Accommodation: 3-star hotel in Shanghai.

-Once we have spent about 2 hours at the MOCA Shanghai, we will find a place to have lunch and then take the underground to the Bund.
+Then we will walk to the Bund.
 It goes without saying that the Bund is one of the must-see attractions in Shanghai and the cityscape makes for some wonderful photography opportunities.
 It is also home to some of the most stunning examples of colonial and art deco architecture in the city.
-We will spend between 1-2 hours taking in the sights and enjoying a leisurely stroll along the Bund before walking to the City God Temple District.
+We will spend around one hour taking in the sights and enjoying a leisurely stroll along the Bund before walking to the City God Temple District.